ThisIsFair/Nika-Read-Only-SGPU/README.md

-## IMPROTANT: The guide is not up to date with the new steps, and I've been dealing with a lot recently, so I will update the steps hopefully this week when I'm free to do so.
-You can also try to incorporate the new steps on your own or wait till I do so.
+## IMPROTANT: I have not tested the guide with the new steps, I am also not sure when I will be able to, but please reach out if you do run into any issues, I'll be happy to help troubleshoot it for or with you.

 # Nika Read Only